Leccese pasticciotto.

 Steps

-First, let’s prepare the custard that we’ll let cool:
+First, prepare the custard (crema pasticcera) and let it cool:

-In a pot, beat the yolks with a whisk, add the lemon zest.Mix the sugar well with the flour and gradually add them to the eggs, always stirring with the whisk, mix well until the mixture is smooth and homogeneous.
+In a saucepan beat the egg yolks with a whisk and add the lemon zest.Mix the sugar with the flour well and gradually add them to the eggs while whisking; mix until the mixture is smooth and homogeneous.

-Remove the vanilla from the milk and gradually add it to the egg cream, never stopping to stir with the whisk.As soon as the mixture is well blended, transfer it over a very low flame (I also use a flame diffusing plate) and cook, always stirring with the whisk until the cream thickens and becomes beautifully creamy.
+Remove the vanilla from the milk and slowly add the milk to the egg mixture, never stopping stirring with the whisk.Once the mixture is homogeneous, transfer it to the stove over very low heat (I also use a flame tamer) and cook, stirring constantly with the whisk, until the custard thickens and becomes creamy.

-Turn off the heat, mix well and cover the cream with cling film in contact, so it covers the surface well.Let it cool.
+Turn off the heat, mix well and cover the custard with plastic wrap directly on the surface to prevent a skin from forming.Let it cool.

-Place them in a mound on a board, make a well in the center where you’ll put the eggs, lard, baking ammonia, grated lemon zest, and a pinch of salt, knead quickly with your fingertips and then with your hands until smooth and homogeneous dough is formed.Form a ball and wrap it in a clean kitchen cloth or cling film for at least 30 minutes in the fridge.
+Make a well on a work surface and put the eggs, the lard, the baker’s ammonia, the grated lemon zest and a pinch of salt in the center.
+Work the dough with your fingertips and then quickly with your hands until you get a smooth and homogeneous dough.Form a ball and wrap it in a clean kitchen cloth or plastic wrap and refrigerate for at least 30 minutes.

-After 30 minutes and with the cream well chilled.
+After 30 minutes and with the custard well chilled.

-Roll out more than half of the dough and cover the molds, including the edges, prick with a fork.
+Roll out more than half of the pastry and line the molds, including the edges; prick with a fork.

-Spread the cream over the dough and place a couple of sour cherries in the center.
+Spoon the custard onto the pastry and place a couple of sour cherries in the center.

-Roll out the remaining dough and cover the molds.Bake on the lower rack of the oven, just above the base of the oven until they become golden brown (about 30 minutes, but it depends on your oven).
+Roll out the remaining pastry and cover the molds.Bake on the lower part of the oven, the rack just above the base, until they are nicely golden (about 30 minutes, but it depends on your oven).

-Remove from the oven, let them cool for 10 minutes, and dust with powdered sugar, you can serve them.
+Remove from the oven, let them cool for 10 minutes and dust with powdered sugar; they are ready to serve.

-First, let’s prepare the custard that we’ll let cool.
+First, prepare the custard that we will leave to cool.

-Place the sugar with the vanilla seeds and lemon zest in the bowl 20 seconds/speed 7.
+Put the sugar with the vanilla seeds and the lemon zest in the Thermomix bowl 20 seconds/speed 7.

-Add all the other ingredients 7 minutes/194°F/speed 4.Scrape down the sides, pour the mixture into a ceramic or glass bowl, and cover the cream with cling film in contact, so it covers the surface well.
+Add all the other ingredients 7 minutes/194°F (90°C)/speed 4.Scrape down, pour the mixture into a ceramic or glass bowl and cover the custard with plastic wrap directly on the surface to prevent a skin from forming.

 Let it cool.

-Now we can prepare the dough:Place the flour and sugar in the bowl 3 seconds/speed 3.
+Now we can prepare the pastry:Put the flour and sugar in the Thermomix bowl 3 seconds/speed 3.

-Add all the other ingredients 20 seconds/speed 5.Lightly knead the dough on a board to compact it.
+Add all the other ingredients 20 seconds/speed 5.Work the dough lightly on a work surface just to bring it together.

-Put the obtained dough in a clean kitchen cloth or cling film for 30 minutes in the fridge.Let’s prepare the pasticciotti:
+Wrap the dough in a clean cloth or plastic wrap and refrigerate for 30 minutes.Prepare the pasticciotti:

-After 30 minutes and with the cream well chilled.
+After 30 minutes and with the custard well chilled.

-Roll out more than half of the dough and cover the molds, including the edges, prick with a fork.
+Roll out more than half of the pastry and line the molds, including the edges; prick with a fork.

-Spread the cream over the dough and place a couple of sour cherries in the center.
+Spread the custard onto the pastry and place a couple of sour cherries in the center.

-Roll out the remaining dough and cover the molds.
+Roll out the remaining pastry and cover the molds.

-Bake on the lower rack of the oven, just above the base of the oven until they become golden brown (about 30 minutes, but it depends on your oven).
+Bake on the lower part of the oven, the rack just above the base, until they are nicely golden (about 30 minutes, but it depends on your oven).

-Remove from the oven, let them cool for 10 minutes, and dust with powdered sugar, you can serve them.
+Remove from the oven, let them cool for 10 minutes and dust with powdered sugar; they are ready to serve.

-The leccese pasticciotti are ready to be enjoyed.
-Enjoy your pastry!
+The Leccese pasticciotti are ready to be enjoyed.
+Enjoy your dessert!

-Try also the leccese pasticciotto in cake form, find the recipe BY CLICKING HERE.
+Try also the pasticciotto leccese in cake form, find the recipe CLICKING HERE.

-LIKE MY FACEBOOK PAGE, for you every day many recipes.
+LIKE MY FACEBOOK PAGE for many recipes every day.

 JOIN MY FACEBOOK GROUP BY CLICKING HERE.

-ACTIVATE PUSH NOTIFICATIONS AND MESSENGER, YOU WILL RECEIVE MY RECIPES DAILY FOR FREE ON YOUR SMARTPHONE.
+ENABLE PUSH AND MESSENGER NOTIFICATIONS, YOU WILL RECEIVE MY RECIPES DAILY ON YOUR SMARTPHONE.

-And if you prepare one of my recipes, send me a photo, I will publish it with pleasure on my Facebook page.
+If you make one of my recipes, send me a photo and I will be happy to publish it on my Facebook page.

 TO RETURN TO THE HOME CLICK HERE.